the-events-calendar/the-events-calendar/readme.txt

 Some things to consider before posting on the forum:

 * Look through existing threads before posting a new one and check that there isn't already a discussion going on your issue.
-* A good way to help us out before posting is to check whether the issue is a conflict with another plugin or your theme.
-This can be tested relatively easily on a staging site by deactivating other plugins one-by-one, and reverting to the default 2011 theme as needed, to see if conflicts can be easily identified.
-If so, please note that when posting your thread.
+* Your issue will be solved more quickly if you run a few checks before making a support request.
+Deactivate your plugins one by one - if the issue is fixed by deactivating a plugin you know you've got a plugin conflict.
+To test your Theme, revert to the default Twenty Eleven Theme to see if you are still experiencing the problem.
+If not, your Theme is the issue.
+Please provide this information when making your supper request.
-Sometimes, just resaving your permalinks (under Events -> Settings -> Permalinks) can resolve events-related problems on your site.
-It is worth a shot before creating a new thread.
+* Sometimes, just resetting your permalinks can fix the issue.
+Visit Events -> Settings -> Permalinks, save your permalinks with a different option and then save with your preferred choice again.
+This can solve events-related problems and can is worth a shot before creating a new thread.

 Still not happy?
 Shoot us an email to pro@tri.be or tweet to @moderntribeinc and tell us why.
 We'll do what we can to make it right.